 Last updated Sept.
 20, 2022

 The condition of payment written in statute, which requires health care organizations that receive state funds (e.g., Medicaid, State Health Plan) for treating patients to connect in order to receive payments, has been suspended.
-A report on which health care organizations have or have not connected to NC HealthConnex will be submitted to the N.C.
+A report on which health care organizations have or have not connected to NC HealthConnex was submitted to the N.C.
 General Assembly in March 2023.
 Providers may have individual contractual requirements to follow state law and/or connect.
 Consult your attorney.

 Presently, there is a large queue of health care providers in active onboarding to complete the connection process.
 Please continue your active efforts to complete onboarding.
 Connecting to NC HealthConnex can take up 12 months, depending on your organization’s electronic health records software, the volume of technical connections that must be built and other factors.
-There are no guarantees of additional time extensions to statutory deadlines, and a report of providers and entities who treat State-funded patients but have not connected to NC HealthConnex will be provided to the General Assembly in March 2022.
+There are no guarantees of additional time extensions to statutory deadlines, and a report of providers and entities who treat state-funded patients but have not connected to NC HealthConnex will be provided to the N.C.
+General Assembly in March 2023.

 Yes.
 All health care providers subject to the Statewide Health Information Exchange Act who previously had an October 1, 2021, deadline to connect and submit data now have until January 1, 2023, to do so.